Junior Research Fellowships (3 years)

 Starting date, duration and specification of Junior Fellowship

 Each Junior Fellowship will formally start on 1 July but there will be some flexibility in the starting date.
-The notional duration will be 3 years with the possibility of an extension up to one year.
+The duration will usually be for up to three years.
 Fellows must provide annual progress reports together with a final report and Trustees reserve the right to terminate the Fellowship after one year if they receive an unsatisfactory report from the incumbent or from the host institution.

 The Fellow will work under the direction of his/her designated research director.
 Medically qualified Fellows will be permitted to do clinical work to the extent of one half-day per week or one weekend in four on call or both.